gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

     read done

-Note that, the actual data returned *might* be a little longer than the size limit specified by the `size` argument when your boundary pattern has ambiguity for streaming parsing.
+Note that, the actual data returned *might* be a little longer than the size limit specified by the `size` argument when the boundary pattern has ambiguity for streaming parsing.
 Near the boundary of the data stream, the data string actually returned could also be shorter than the size limit.

 Timeout for the iterator function's reading operation is controlled by the [lua_socket_read_timeout](http://wiki.nginx.org/HttpLuaModule#lua_socket_read_timeout) config directive and the [settimeout](http://wiki.nginx.org/HttpLuaModule#tcpsock:settimeout) method.
 And the latter takes priority.
 For example: